Mohamed5550/Clean-Code-Book-Notes/Notes/Chapter 1.md

   - One broken window starts the mess
   - Error handling is important, clean code interests in details

-- `Grady Booch: OOA&D`: simple and direct. like a well-written prose
+- `Grady Booch: OOA&D`: simple and direct, like a well-written prose
   - Focuses on readability

 - `“Big” Dave Thomas: OTI and eclipse`: can be enhanced by another developer, unit tests, meaningful names, one way to do one thing, minimal dependencies, clear API